 - Shut off your cellphone before entering the courtroom

-- Be polite and respectful to your attorney, the prosecutor, the judge, and
+- Be polite and respectful to your attorney, the prosecutor, the judge, and the courtroom staff

 - Stand whenever the judge enters or leaves the room